 To fit the LDDM to behaviorally observed RTs, we employed the standard quantile maximum likelihood method (QMLE) to the RT distributions across input coherence levels (0 – 51.2%), with correct and error trials dissociated (Hawkins et al., 2015; Heathcote et al., 2002; Ratcliff & Tuerlinckx, 2002).
-After defining connection weights ωij as 1 for simplicity, the model is reduced to seven parameters: recurrent excitation weight α, local disinhibition weight β, noise parameter σ, input value scaling parameter S, and time constants τR, τG, and τD (see Methods for model-fitting details).
+We set ωij as 1 and the baseline input B as zero.
+We realized that the collinearity issue between baseline gain control (G0) and self-excitation (α) we mentioned above (see model fitting in Fig. 4) still exists in predicting WTA choice behavior (see Fig. 6-figure supplement 3).
+Thus, we kept α as a free parameter but set the G0 to zero.
+We acknowledged that this limitation restricted the interpretation of the parameter α.
+The model is reduced to seven parameters: recurrent excitation weight α, local disinhibition weight β, noise parameter σ, input value scaling parameter S, and time constants τR, τG, and τD (see Methods for model-fitting details).
 Predictions of the best fitting model are shown in Fig. 6A (best fitting parameters: α=0, β=1.434, σ=25.36, S = 3251, τR=.1853, τG=.2244, and τD=.3231).
+The optimization surfaces of the model fitting were visualized across pairs of parameters (Fig. 6-figure supplement 1).
+Model recovery on the best-fitted parameters indicated that the parameters are recoverable and identifiable within the network (Fig. 6-figure supplement 2).
 Model-predicted RT distributions (lines) closely follow the empirical distributions (bars) for both correct (blue) and error (red) trials across different levels of input coherence.
 The aggregated mean choice accuracy and RT data are shown in Fig. 6C.
 Model choice accuracy (line) captures the average empirical psychometric function (crosses); model RT captures coherence-dependent changes in the chronometric function, including longer RTs in error trials (dashed line and empty dots) compared to correct trials (solid line and dots).
-Beyond mean RT data, the LDDM accurately captured aspects of the empirical RT distributions, as evident in the quantile-quantile (Q-Q) plot of RT quantiles as functions of chosen ratio (Fig. 6B).
+Beyond mean RT data, the LDDM accurately captured aspects of the empirical RT distributions, as evident in the quantile probability plot (QPP) of RT quantiles as functions of chosen ratio (Fig. 6B).
+Since the collinearity issue between G0 and α, the fitted value of α showed here may not reflect the exact level of recurrence of the circuit and we acknowledged that future empirical data is needed to differentiate the level of recurrence and baseline gain-control inhibition in the network.

-We compared the performance of the LDDM in fitting this classical dataset with the reduced form of the RNM, which can be reduced to eight free parameters (see supplementary Fig. 6-figure supplement 1 for details)(Wong & Wang, 2006)(Usher & McClelland, 2001).
-The negative loglikelihood (nLL) and AIC values of the two models are close, with nLLLDDM = 16546, nLLRNM = 16573, AICLDDM = 33109, AICRNM = 33165, suggesting that the LDDM performs as well as the original RNM in fitting behavior in the RT task.
+We compared the performance of the LDDM in fitting this classical dataset with the reduced form of the RNM (Wong & Wang, 2006) (supplementary Fig. 6-figure supplement 4) and another widely acknowledged decision circuit model sharing the similar architecture of mutual inhibition as the RNM – the leaky competing accumulator model (LCA) (Usher & McClelland, 2001) (see supplementary Fig. 6-figure supplement 5).
+The performances of the three models were close in predicting averaged RTs and choice accuracy.
+Whereas, LDDM captures the skewness and the shape of RT distributions better than the other two, thus showing better goodness of fit (negative loglikelihood) and AIC value (nLLLDDM = 16546, nLLRNM = 16573, nLLLCA = 16656, AICLDDM = 33109, AICRNM = 33165, AICLCA = 33323).